9 Gordon Street Elsternwick 3185

 The Elsternwick Theatre was closed in August 1929 as attendance slipped and the depression worsened in Melbourne.
 Between 1931 and 1946 the building operated as a dance palais – first as the Astor and then as the Dorchester Dance Hall – and in 1946 the building was re-opened as the Esquire Theatre.
 Then, in July 1969, only a month after reopening as the Sharon Cinema, the theatre was severely damaged when a fire ripped through the building.

 Since 1971 the site has been operating as ‘Classic Cinemas’.
-In 1997 Eddie Tamir bought the cinema, renovated it, and ran it in-conjunction with Reading Cinemas.
-Tamir took full control in 2011 and has since seen the cinema fully digitised and renovated twice more.
+In 1997 Eddie Tamir bought the cinema, renovated it, and ran it in conjunction with Reading Cinemas.
+The Tamir family took full control in 2011 and have since seen the cinema fully digitised and renovated twice more.

 In 2012 the David Herman Theatre was opened as a sixth cinema.
 This additional space was built to pay tribute to the Yiddish Theatre, a notable community organisation that was once based at the Classic site, and to celebrate the work of Polish director David Herman.